microsoft/PowerPlatformConnectors/independent-publisher-connectors/CarbonFootprint/readme.md

 # CarbonFootprint
 Calculate the carbon footprint in various situations, such as travel and hydro usage.
 Carbon equivalent is the key unit used to report one’s carbon footprint.
-This API enables developers to calculate carbon footprint without having to be concerned about the various conversion ratios.
+This service enables developers to calculate carbon footprint without having to be concerned about the various conversion ratios.

 ## Publisher: Troy Taylor, Hitachi Solutions